xLightsSequencer/xLights/README.txt

    -- bug (scott)  Fix FPP Proxy output
 2020.28 July 10 2020
    -- bug (keith)  Fix S5 import onto nodes does not work - this is a chance this will break import from multicolour
-                   models but i dont have any samples to test on.
+                   models but I don't have any samples to test on.
    -- bug (dkulp)  More fixes for sandbox file access issues -- bug (dkulp)  Fix parsing custom value curves 2020.27 July 8 2020